-When selling or purchasing a motor vehicle in the state of South Dakota, you will need to have a completed South Dakota bill of sale (Form 1025).
+When selling or purchasing a motor vehicle in the state of South Dakota, you will need to have a completed bill of sale (Form 1025).

 A South Dakota Bill of Sale not only acts as proof of the transaction itself but also protects the buyer and the seller should there be any issues involving the vehicle.

-For example, if the seller had an unpaid parking ticket registered against the vehicle when sold, the buyer can prove that they were not the owner at the time of the incident.
-The South Dakota bill of sale must be signed by both parties to be considered valid.
+If the seller had an unpaid parking ticket registered against the vehicle when sold, the buyer can prove that they were not the owner at the time of the incident. it must be signed by both parties to be considered valid.

-Buyers will also need to have a South Dakota bill of sale when registering and titling the vehicle.
-Alongside the South Dakota bill of sale, the buyer will also need to complete Form 1021 (Odometer Disclosure Statement), if the vehicle is less than 10 years of age or less than 16,000 pounds in weight.
+Buyers will also need to have a bill of sale when registering and titling the vehicle.
+Alongside it, the buyer will also need to complete Form 1021 (Odometer Disclosure Statement), if the vehicle is less than 10 years of age or less than 16,000 pounds in weight.

 If you are having someone else register and title the vehicle for you, they will need to complete Form 1023 (Motor Vehicle Power of Attorney)